 Symptoms of Post Vacation Blues

-Experiencing post-vacation depression (or post vacation blues) can be difficult.
+Experiencing post-vacation depression (sometimes called post vacation blues, or post-holiday blues) can be difficult.
 You may find yourself daydreaming about your vacation, obsessively scrolling through the pictures, or impulsively looking up flights to book your next getaway.
 It can be easy to equate vacations with peace, rejuvenation, and an escape from responsibility.

 Symptoms of post vacation depression can include: